mistu01/mffmv11/README.md

 - Download the template from [Releases](https://github.com/mistu2020/mffm_v11_public/tree/main/Releases) folder.
 - The best way is to use the template is to use it with `MT Manager` file manager.
 With [MT Manager](https://m.apkpure.com/mt-manager/bin.mt.plus) you can directly edit the zip file without unpacking it.
 - Eitherway you can unpack the zip file with any file manager, I recommend Mixplorer.
 And after editing/copying files in the template, repack the template content to `.zip` archive to make a module.
-- You are going to need 12 font style to use this template.
+- You are going to need at least one style `Regular.ttf` to use this template.
+You can use upto 18 styles currently.
 Rename your font file as stated bellow:
     ```
     Black.ttf
     BlackItalic.ttf
+    ExtraBold.ttf
+    ExtraBoldItalic.ttf
     Bold.ttf
     BoldItalic.ttf
+    SemiBold.ttf
+    SemiBoldItalic.ttf
     Medium.ttf
     MediumItalic.ttf
     Regular.ttf
     Italic.ttf
     Light.ttf
     LightItalic.ttf
+    ExtraLight.ttf
+    ExtraLightItalic.ttf
     Thin.ttf
     ThinItalic.ttf
     ```